RocketMod/Rocket/.github/ISSUE_TEMPLATE.md

 <!--
+     READ AND FILL THIS CAREFULLY OR YOUR ISSUE WILL GET CLOSED.
+ISSUES WITH NO TEMPLATE WILL LIKELY GET CLOSED DIRECTLY.

      If this is your first issue, please take the time to read this introduction.
      We use GitHub to track reproducable bugs, and feature requests.
      Please consult https://github.com/RocketMod/Rocket/wiki/Fixing-Issues to figure a solution for most common problems.